 The Deodorant Dilemma

 Summer heat and sweat.
 The two go hand in hand, or more like arm and arm.
-Going without deodorant can cause you to smell like a locker room, but deodorant can also wreak havoc on your clothes.
+Going without deodorant can cause a person to smell like a locker room, but deodorant can also wreak havoc on your clothes.

-Deodorants and antiperspirants contain many chemicals including aluminum chloride, alcohol and fragrances.
-When these acidic ingredients bond with your sweat, they can stain, weaken and ruin your clothes.
-Cotton, linen, rayon and synthetic blends are especially susceptible to stains and damage from aluminum chloride.
-And, your dry cleaner has no way of knowing that your underarm fabric is becoming weakened until the effects, such as discoloration or torn fabric, are visible – often after cleaning.
+Deodorants and antiperspirants contain many chemicals including aluminum chloride, alcohol, and fragrances.
+When these acidic ingredients bond with sweat, they can stain, weaken and ruin your clothes.
+Cotton, linen, rayon and synthetic blends can stain and damage from aluminum chloride can cause the fabric to tear under the arms.
+Dry cleaners cannot detect the deterioration of underarm fabric until the effects, such as discoloration or torn fabric becomes visible

 What Can You Do?

-If your deodorant has a lot of alcohol (fragrance) or aluminum you will experience the discoloration more frequently.
-Try switching to a product that has a lower aluminum content and a neutral PH.
-Let your skin dry completely before applying deodorant and then allow your deodorant to completely dry before putting on your clothes.
+If deodorant contains a lot of alcohol (fragrance) or aluminum clothing will experience the discoloration more frequently.
+Try switching to a product that contains a lower aluminum content and a neutral PH.
+Let skin dry completely before applying deodorant and then allow your deodorant to completely dry prior to putting on your clothes.
 Wearing undershirts can protect your expensive dress shirts from stains and premature aging.
-Try to clean your clothes soon after wearing them and avoid leaving soiled clothing in hot cars before your trip to the dry cleaners.
+Try to clean clothes soon after wearing them.
+Avoid leaving soiled clothing in hot cars before your trip to the dry cleaners.
 The heat can actually set stains and make matters worse.